mlflow/mlflow/docs/source/llms/transformers/task.rst

 Native Transformers Task Types
 ------------------------------

 For native Transformers tasks, MLflow will automatically infer the task type from the pipeline when you save a pipeline with :py:func:`mlflow.transformers.log_model()`.
 You can also specify the task type explicitly by passing the ``task`` parameter.
-The full list of supported task types is available in the `Transformers documentation <https://huggingface.co/tasks>`_, but note that not all task types are supported in MLflow.
+The full list of supported task types is available in the `Transformers documentation <https://huggingface.co/tasks>`_, but note that **not all task types are supported in MLflow**.

 .. code-block:: python